For life-threatening emergencies, call 911 or go to the nearest emergency room.

-- Advocates Psychiatric Emergency Service (PES) 781-893-2003 to speak to a crisis clinician.
+Advocates Psychiatric Emergency Service781-893-2003 to speak to a crisis clinician.
 They are available 24 hours a day, 7 days a week, offering crisis intervention for children and adults for mental health and psychiatric emergencies at your home, office or other location.

-The Lexington Mental Health Task Force is funded and staffed by Town of Lexington officials and Lexington Public Schools Staff to provide leadership and a community-wide focus by engaging providers, residents of all ages, and the greater Lexington community in mental health and wellness initiatives.
+The Lexington Mental Health Task Force is funded in part by a generous grant from the CHNA 15 as well as by the Town budget.
+The Task Force is staffed by Town of Lexington officials and Lexington Public Schools Staff to provide leadership and a community-wide focus by engaging providers, residents of all ages, and the greater Lexington community in mental health and wellness initiatives.
 This program seeks to complement and promote mental health and wellness services already in place in Lexington, and to coordinate with current and future services by:

 Staying current on community mental health needs and best practice research to meet the needs of our diverse community;